cocallaw/AzWVD-Template/README.md

 * Microsoft.RDInfra.RDAgent.Installer-x64.msi
 * FSLogixAppsSetup.exe

-The standalone Setup-WVDHost.ps1 can be found in the [cocallaw/AzWVD-PSScript](https://github.com/cocallaw/AzWVD-PSScript) repo to be used for configuing single instance Hosts locally or incorporating into other WVD workflows
+The standalone Setup-WVDHost.ps1 can be found in the [cocallaw/AzWVD-PSScript](https://github.com/cocallaw/AzWVD-PSScript) repo, and can be used for configuring a VM locally or incorporating into other WVD workflows

 ## Template Parameters